Adir-SL/Visual-Console/README.md

 <script src="https://adir-sl.github.io/Visual-Console/vconsole.min.js"></script>
 ```
 ## Start Visual Console Without the Panel?
-After loading the script (see the 'install' section), ou can always add to your code this line of code:
+After loading the script (see the 'install' section), you can always add to your code this line of code:
 ```
 <script>
     toggleConsole();